openhab/org.openhab.binding.zwave/doc/zwaveme/kfob_0_0.md

 The wakeup period does not impact the devices ability to report events or sensor data.
 The device can be manually woken with a button press on the device as described below - note that triggering a device to send an event is not the same as a wakeup notification, and this will not allow the controller to communicate with the device.

-  1. Enter management mode by pushing all four buttons together for one second - green led blinks slowly),
-  2. Then hit button 2 .
+<ol&gt<li&gtEnter management mode by pushing all four buttons together for one second - green led blinks slowly),</li&gt <li&gtThen hit button 2 .</li&gt </ol&gt

 ## Channels